London Internet Exchange: Technology

 Connecting is also possible from remote locations via the 'LINX from Anywhere' scheme via a range of layer 2 service/MPLS carriers.

 Redundancy of the network is managed using rapid-failover protection mechanisms such a VPLS service over an MPLS core (MPLS/VPLS) from Juniper and Extreme's Ethernet Automatic Protection System (EAPS).
 These restore connectivity within tenths of a second in the event of the loss of a network segment.

-In addition to the main peering infrastructure, LINX provides managed private interconnections (via Single Mode Fibre) between LINX members, and works with a number of fibre carriers to provide rapid connection between LINX members for private circuits.
+In addition to the main peering infrastructure, LINX provides managed private interconnections (via Single Mode Fiber) between LINX members, and works with a number of fibre carriers to provide rapid connection between LINX members for private circuits.
 These PI circuits may be used for any purpose, but are mainly intended for Private Peering arrangements between members.
 Private Peering is sometimes more appropriate for managing large flows of traffic between ISPs and/or Content Providers.

 Telehouse hosts the vast majority of internet peering traffic from LINX.

 Public affairs

 One of LINX's core functions is to represent its members in matters of public policy.
 LINX's Public Affairs department works to obtain advance warning of public policy developments that could affect LINX members, to inform members about important policy developments at a time when it is still possible to influence them, and to educate, inform and influence regulators and legislators.

 At the UK level, LINX liaises directly with policymakers on matters such as content regulation, telecoms regulation, privacy and data protection, e-mail spam, online fraud/phishing, law enforcement, counter-terrorism, and any other topics that affect LINX members.

-At the European level, LINX is an active member of EuroISPA and works with EuroISPA's other national associations to influence European policy.
+At the European level, LINX is an active member of Euro ISPA and works with Euro ISPA's other national associations to influence European policy.

 LINX also works actively with partner organizations such as the Internet Watch Foundation (IWF) and the Internet Society (ISOC).
 LINX was instrumental in the creation of the Internet Watch Foundation, the UK hotline for reporting and removing child sexual abuse material from the Internet, and continues to advise the IWF as a member of its Funding Council.

 As a mutual, membership-based organization, all of LINX's public affairs activity is informed and guided by extensive and ongoing consultation with LINX members.